buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 * be part of an element assembly, often an _IfcCurtainWall_, using the _IfcRelAggregates_ relationship, then the inverse attribute _Decomposes_ is provided.
 * or be a "free standing" window, then the _IfcWindow_ has no inverse attributes _FillsVoids_ or _Decomposes_ provided.

-> NOTE&nbsp; View definitions or implementer agreements may restrict the relationship to only include one window (or door) into one opening.
+> NOTE  View definitions or implementer agreements may restrict the relationship to only include one window (or door) into one opening.

 There are two main representations for window occurrences: